-Quite simply one of the most successful basketball coaches in NCAA Division III history, Steve Moore has amassed a 37-year career record of 822-239, including an extraordinary mark of 735-174 the past 31 seasons at The College of Wooster, which puts him No. 2 in wins among Div.
+Quite simply one of the most successful basketball coaches in NCAA Division III history, Steve Moore has amassed a 38-year career record of 846-245, including an extraordinary mark of 759-180 the past 32 seasons at The College of Wooster, which puts him No. 2 in wins among Div.
 III coaches all-time.
+Moore will lead the Fighting Scots' program for one more season and then retire at the end of the 2019-20 academic year.

 Moore came to Wooster just prior to the 1987-88 season, and his presence resulted in an immediate and dramatic impact on the program.
 Despite inheriting a team that had finished 8-18 the year before, Moore quickly transformed the Scots back into a winner.
 Wooster improved to 14-11 the very next year – the first of 31 consecutive winning seasons – including an average of 23 wins per year during the 1990s.